Avanti-Software/api-docs/docs/auth-users.md

 <!-- theme: warning -->
 >If you're viewing or altering employee information using the API, the user must have pay group and role permissions to the employee. <br><br>
->Looking for more information on how access to employees works in Avanti?
+>Looking for more information on how employee access?
 Check out our [Role Assignments](https://help.avanti.ca/en/support/solutions/articles/36000129028-role-assignments) on Avanti's Help center.

 Nice work!
 The Avanti User is all set up.
 The next you'll need to [Allow Access to the Endpoint](/docs/auth-subfunction.md) for more information.